Emergency Assessment ABCs Primary and Secondary Survey

 - Emergency assessment targets immediate threats to life and physiological stability.

-- ABC priorities (airway, breathing, circulation) guide first actions.
+- ABCDE priorities (airway, breathing, circulation, disability, exposure) guide first actions.

 - Primary survey identifies critical instability; secondary survey gathers detailed context.